mattsah/progress.is-by.us/common/docs/basics/02-nano-core.md

 ### Directory Structure

-Affinity uses two main directories in the application root to house it's separate pieces.
+Affinity uses two main directories in the application root to house its separate pieces.
 The default configuration root is `config` and the default action root is `include`.

 Within each directory you will also find a `default` subdirectory which houses the default